vincetrain/technical-journal/SRT411/Lab 2 - ELK Stack Clustering and Index Management.md

 > The `ingest` and `remote_cluster_client` roles allow monitoring of stack management.

 ## Creating a Data Node
 Install and configure Elasticsearch on a new machine.
-It is recommended to install via the packed archive (or use Docker) as installing from a pre-packaged Debian makes this process more complicated than needed.
+It is recommended to install via the packed archive as installing from a pre-packaged Debian makes this process more complicated than needed.
 > ENSURE VERSIONS ARE COMPATIBLE WITH OR MATCH THE DATA NODE!

 In this installation version of Elasticsearch, configuration files (like `elasticsearch.yml`) will be in `/config` of where Elasticsearch was installed to.